RockySong/micropython-rocky/README.md

     does not support residual connections needed by MobileFaceNet model).

-    To add a face, press add button then OK button, a count down timer (4 seconds) starts, keep your face in front of the lens, it will take a snapshot when your face is detected, then add the feature vector of your face to database together with the snapshot.
+    To add a face, press add button then OK button, a count down timer (4 seconds) starts, keep your face in front of the lens, after the count down timer reaches 0, it will take a snapshot when your face is detected, then add the feature vector of your face to database together with the resized snapshot image (64x64).

     To del a face, press del button then OK button, your face will be deleted when the system recognized your face.